-- How do your products help make their lives easier or better?
+- How do your products make their lives easier or better?

 - What niche topic can you focus on in your educational series?

-Your answers to these questions will help you shape and build a successful and nurture-driven education email series.
+Your answers will help you shape and build a successful and nurture-driven education email series.

-One of the biggest and most common missed opportunities in ecommerce email marketing relates to order confirmation and receipt emails.
-Although these emails are typically some of the most successful emails for ecommerce brands in terms of open rates, they are surprisingly underutilized when it comes to leveraging them to sell more products.
+One of the biggest and most commonly missed opportunities in e-commerce email marketing relates to order confirmation and receipt emails.
+Although these emails are typically some of the most successful emails for brands in terms of open rates, they are surprisingly underutilized.

-If you want to test this tactic out without having to spend too much time or resources, try simply adding a few lines of text and a CTA link that sends people back to your store to your order confirmation email template.
-In order to measure the success of your test, make sure you can track the click-throughs on the link you add.
+If you want to test this tactic out before investing in it, try adding a few lines of text and a CTA link to your order confirmation email template.
+In order to measure the success of your test, make sure you can track the click-throughs on the link.

 The final email you should be sending to customers is the classic promotional email.
-It’s likely that at a minimum you’re already sending these to customers, but if not, try sending emails to customers that celebrate and promote:
+It’s likely that at a minimum you’re already sending these to customers.

 - Holidays: Send special deals and themed-emails that relate to specific holidays throughout the year (like New Year’s, the 4th of July, Christmas, etc.).